 -First posted in my Multiply last Sept.
 2, 2007

 I feel a little lost.
 I don’t know where to start this next phase of my life.
-I wanted to write about happy times and exciting experiences but I don’t have those right now.
-I always want to encourage people but it seems currently, I’m a better recipient of it.
+I wanted to write about happy times and exciting experiences…but I do not have those right now.
+I have always wanted to encourage people but it seems like, currently, I am a better recipient of it.

-Reading Philip Yancey’s book “Soul Survivor”, getting inspiring/spiritual texts and the presence of friends at church are staple for me, strengthening my wavering faith.
-This gloomy season I’m in now began when I decided to quit studying and go back to full time job as my mother was diagnosed with “breast cancer.”
+Reading Philip Yancey’s book “Soul Survivor”, getting inspiring and spiritual texts, and the presence of friends at church have become my staple, strengthening my wavering faith.
+This gloomy season I am in right now began when I decided to quit studying and go back to full time job after learning that my mother was diagnosed with “breast cancer.”

 From Breadwinner to Student

-It was already difficult for me beginning my school life again even while working as part-time freelance tutor.
-My two sisters, Jack and April, were both helping me financially in my studies but to the point that they’re not enjoying their hard-earned money anymore because they also had to share for the family’s house budget.
+It was already difficult for me beginning my school life again, even while working as part-time freelance tutor.
+My two sisters, Jack and April, were both helping me financially in my studies, but to the point that they’re not enjoying their hard-earned money anymore, because they also had to share for the family’s budget.

 Though I’m grateful for them, it hurts to see them barely being able to provide for our daily living.
 What added to my agony is that finding my school life not that exciting as I hoped it to be due to incomplete facilities in the university, lacking teachers in some of our subjects even after our prelim exams, super-stinking restrooms and many more issues.

 Whew!
 I began with high hopes with all the idealistic goals I had in mind as I was elected a Committee Chairperson for the campus Student Council.
 I thought I could help make some positive changes in the school only to realize later that there are more important things in my life that need to be taken care of.

 About a month ago, my youngest sister was diagnosed with Bronchitis (now cured) and then about a week after that, my mother’s health condition surfaced.